 1. Proposed Universal Service Area

 Applicant shall detail the town(s) in which they propose providing universal service.
-This includes describing the demographics, including the overall density of the underserved areas and whether the area includes any Qualified Census Blocks.
+This includes describing the demographics, including the overall density of the underserved areas and whether the area includes any Qualified Census Blocks and Difficult Development Areas.

 Applicant shall provide a map showing current coverage in the proposed Universal Service Area and the total number of underserved addresses.